 The Company was incorporated under the Company Act (British Columbia) on April 29, 1987 and continued under the Canada Business Corporations Act on April 7, 2009.
 Its common shares trade on the TSX Venture Exchange under the symbol "GGO."
 The Company changed its name from Pure Nickel Inc. to Galleon Gold Corp. on December 18, 2019 and amalgamated with Explor Resources Inc. ("Explor"), on December 23, 2019.
 The Company is in the business of acquiring, exploring, and developing mineral properties in Canada and the United States of America ("US") with focus on those containing gold ("Au"), silver ("Ag") and associated base and precious metals.
 Galleon Gold conducts some of its Canadian operations through a wholly owned subsidiary, Explor, an Alberta corporation.
 The Company conducts its US operations through a wholly owned subsidiary, Nevada Star Resource Corp.
-(U.S.), a Nevada corporation.
+(U.S.) ("NSRC"), a Nevada corporation, and Golden Trove LLC, an Idaho LLC with NSRC as its managing partner

-The Company's flagship project is the West Cache Gold project located 13 km west of Timmins, Ontario in the Townships of Bristol and Ogden in the Timmins-Porcupine Mining Camp.
+The Company's flagship project is the West Cache Gold project located 13 km west of Timmins, Ontario in the Townships of Bristol, Ogden and Price in the Timmins-Porcupine Mining Camp.